Igbo culture: Music

 Another popular musical form among Igbo people is highlife, which is a fusion of jazz and traditional music and widely popular in West Africa.
-The modern Igbo highlife is seen in the works of Prince Nico Mbarga, Dr Sir Warrior, Oliver De Coque, Bright Chimezie, Celestine Ukwu and Chief Osita Osadebe, who are some of the greatest Igbo highlife musicians of the twentieth century.
+The modern Igbo highlife is seen in the works of Prince Nico Mbarga, Dr Sir Warrior, Oliver De Coque, Bright Chimezie, Celestine Ukwu,Chief Osita Osadebe, And many others who are some of the greatest Igbo highlife musicians of the twentieth century.
 There are also other notable Igbo highlife artists, like the Mike Ejeagha, Paulson Kalu, Ali Chukwuma, Ozoemena Nwa Nsugbe.

 Art

-Igbo Art is known for various types of masquerade, masks and outfits symbolizing people, animals or abstract conceptions.
+Igbo art is known for various types of masquerades, masks, outfits (symbolizing people), animals and abstract conceptions.
 Igbo art is also known for its bronze castings found in the town of Igbo Ukwu from the 9th century.

-Igbo art is any body of visual art that originates from Igbo people.

-Igbo culture is a visual art and culture.

 Mythology

 While today many Igbo people are Christian, the traditional ancient Igbo religion is known as Odinani.
 In the Igbo mythology, which is part of their ancient religion, the supreme God is called Chineke ("the God of creation"); Chineke created the world and everything in it and is associated with all things on Earth.
 To the ancient Igbo, the cosmos is divided into four complex parts: